 Appropriate for kids who have some experience with the game of basketball, and would benefit from a league that plays games as well as holds instructional practices.
 There is a player evaluation held by the coaches to determine teams.
 This league runs on Saturdays for 3 months, and everyone makes a team.
 At the conclusion of the league, all participants receive a medal, and the champions receive trophies.

 This program works on developing more advanced skills and techniques.
 Participants will begin to start learning more game-like scenarios towards the end of this session.
 Gameplay, teamwork, and sportsmanship will be emphasized.
 T-shirts and medals with be given by the conclusion of the program.

 SKILLS AND DRILLS

-Private Sports Instruction: The Y is now offering private basketball and volleyball instruction for individuals, pair of players, or small groups.
-This is a comprehensive instruction is packaged as four, or six lesions that focus on a variety of skills.
-Instruction is provide by highly qualified coaches for all ages.
+Private Sports Instruction: The Y is now offering private basketball and volleyball instruction for individuals, a pair of players, or small groups.
+This is a comprehensive instruction is packaged as four, or six lessons that focus on a variety of skills.
+Instruction is provided by highly qualified coaches for all ages.